-Foods containing a high level of sugar such as in refined foods, caffeine or even chocolate are stimulating which can make you hyperactive, anxious and stressed.
+Foods containing a high level of sugar such as refined foods, caffeine or even chocolate are stimulating which can make you hyperactive, anxious, and stressed.
 Many people still observe a traditional Christmas as their ancestors did and the first of December marks the beginning of fasting in some religions.
 This works well from a nutritional point of view if you want to indulge yourself in rich foods during Christmas.
-Eating dense protein rich foods, complex carbohydrates and avoiding empty calorie and processed foods will ensure that you will not be concerned about weight gain over the festive season.
+Eating dense protein-rich foods, and complex carbohydrates and avoiding empty calorie and processed foods will ensure that you will not be concerned about weight gain over the festive season.

 Do at Least one Act of Kindness a Day

 You will be amazed by how great it feels to do or say something kind to a stranger.
 Make it a habit every day of the year.
 Remember that if you have the means to do Christmas shopping and have your family around the Christmas table consider yourself fortunate.